 MELT (mandatory entry level training) is a curriculum set out by Alberta Transportation and only accredited driving schools can deliver it.
 Please refer to our Driving School directory to find a school in Calgary.
 The Province of Alberta has set a cap on the fees for this course at $5,000.
 The Government has indicated that grants and other funding options will be made available to offset the cost of this training.
 Please contact your chosen school for more information about this.

-Please note that there are medical requirements which are required before we can issue a professional class of license.
+Please note that there are medical requirements which are required before we can issue a professional class of licence.
 Since the MELT course is time intensive and a significant financial investment, we highly recommend that you have a medical completed BEFORE you start your MELT course.
 Please visit our office to obtain a medical form to take to your doctor’s office.

 Out of Province Class 2 Drivers

-Canadian Jurisdictions with MELT
+Canadian Jurisdictions With MELT

 Canadian Jurisdictions without MELT